 In this document, we review the available technologies, discuss how they can be applied to the accounting service and propose a methodology for testing and comparing them.
 A future addendum will address the results of these tests and comparisons.

 The outline of this document is as follows: first we provide a short introduction to the EGI accounting service and the limitations of its current implementation.
 Then there is an overview of a variety of big data tools that may be useful in addressing these limitations.
 In the next section, more details are given of the limitations of the current system and of what other motivators there are for change as well as metrics that can be used to evaluate the different tools.
 A review of the different tools and how suitable they might be follows.
 Lastly, the resources available for testing are shown and a proposal is made for different configurations of the accounting repository that should be tested.

+ARCHITECTURE

 Technologies to manage big data